 Next, I focussed on the loader.
 These machines suffer from worn drive belts as all CD players do.
 Reduced belt efficiency and diminished lubricant lead to excessive friction in the loader mech, causing the drive not to actuate the limit switches, causing player confusion and operational issues.

 This TEAC VRDS-10 now works perfectly again, a great result.
 I got some great feedback from the owner about the machine.
 He seemed most impressed by the fact that she works smoothly and sounds quite a bit better, no doubt due to the service and power supply repair.
-He felt she sounded somewhat veiled prior to the repair and service, less so now, so that’s great.
+He felt she sounded somewhat veiled before the repair and service, less so now, so that’s great.

 In terms of outright performance, it’s fair to say she is limited by her TDA1547 DAC chips.
-As I mentioned previously though, they have a sound of their own that some really like and she still sounds great.
+As I mentioned previously though, they have a sound of their own that some like and she still sounds great.
 This only confirms that the whole is always more important than the sum of the parts.

-To buy a player built like this now would cost many thousands of dollars, so I always feel its best to keep equipment like this running and enjoy it, while we still can!
-You can add a nice external DAC and you’ll have a really high-performance player, far better than sub $2000 players now, as long as you use a semi-decent DAC like a PS Audio NuWave DSD for example.
+To buy a player built like this now would cost many thousands of dollars, so I always feel it’s best to keep equipment like this running and enjoy it, while we still can!
+You can add a nice external DAC and you’ll have a high-performance player, far better than sub $2000 players now, as long as you use a semi-decent DAC like a PS Audio NuWave DSD for example.